Brutalist architecture: Motif

 A common theme in brutalist designs is the exposure of the building's inner-workings—ranging from their structure and services to their human use—in the exterior of the building.
 In the Boston City Hall, designed in 1962, the strikingly different and projected portions of the building indicate the special nature of the rooms behind those walls, such as the mayor's office or the city council chambers.
 From another perspective, the design of the Hunstanton School included placing the facility's water tank, normally a hidden service feature, in a prominent, visible tower.
 Rather than being hidden in the walls, Hunstanton's water and electric utilities were delivered via readily visible pipes and conduits.

 Brutalism as an architectural philosophy was often associated with a socialist utopian ideology, which tended to be supported by its designers, especially by Alison and Peter Smithson, near the height of the style.
 Indeed, their work sought to emphasize functionality and to connect architecture with what they viewed as the realities of modern life.
 Among their early contributions were "streets in the sky" in which traffic and pedestrian circulation were rigorously separated, another theme popular in the 1960s.
 This style had a strong position in the architecture of European communist countries from the mid-1960s to the late 1980s (Bulgaria, Czechoslovakia, East Germany, USSR, Yugoslavia).
 In Czechoslovakia, Brutalism was presented as an attempt to create a "national" but also "modern socialist" architectural style.
 Such prefabricated socialist era buildings are called panelaky.

+A sub-genre of brutalism is "brick brutalism" or "brickalism", where the dominant structural material is brick rather than concrete.
+Examples range from the Smithson's house in Soho (1952) to Colin St John Wilson's British Library (1982–98).